graphql/graphql-wg/README.md

 GraphQL community, operated by the GraphQL Foundation.

-The GraphQL WG's primary purpose is to discuss and agree upon proposed additions to the [GraphQL Specification](https://github.com/graphql/graphql-spec).
+The GraphQL WG's primary purpose is to discuss and agree upon proposed additions to the [GraphQL Specification](https://github.com/graphql/graphql-spec) via the [RFC process](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md).
 Additionally, the group may discuss and collaborate on other relevant technical topics concerning core GraphQL projects.

-Anyone in the public GraphQL community may attend a GraphQL WG meeting, provided they first sign the [Specification Membership Agreement](https://github.com/graphql/foundation) or belong to an organization who has signed.
+Anyone in the public GraphQL community may attend a GraphQL WG meeting, provided they first sign the [Specification Membership Agreement](https://github.com/graphql/foundation) or belong to an organization which has signed.

 This repository holds **agendas** and **notes** for all meetings past and upcoming.
-Anyone may edit an upcoming event's agenda to *attend* or *propose a topic*.
+Anyone may edit an upcoming event's agenda to *attend* or *propose an agenda item*.

 All meetings occur via video conference, however participating company offices are welcome to host guests.